The ultimate compounding interest for Australians.

 If the different terms like balanced, conservative, defensive and growth are confusing for you, you’re not alone.
 Recent changes to super mean that a standardised risk description must appear with super investment options.
 This makes it much easier to see straight away that funds in band 1 are very low risk, band 2 is low risk, band 3 is low to medium, 4 is medium risk, 5 is medium to high, 6 is high and 7 is very high risk.
 You read that right: band 7 offers the highest return – the one where your money should sit for a long time.

 Want to see for yourself?
-Play around with a few scenarios on this retirement income calculator, including punching in your own figures and risk/return level.
+Play around with a few scenarios on this super projection calculator, including punching in your own figures and risk/return level.
 Then see what the figures are like when you change your levels of risk and return.
 You might find the results quite striking.

 Any inactive fund of yours that you have yet to rollover into your current active fund will probably be automatically invested in cash and fixed interest, the worst of these funds offer returns of a whopping 0%, and some have fees as high as 5% of the balance.
 Yes, your super will go up and down a lot more if it is invested in growth assets than if it’s in cash and fixed interest, but history has shown that growth assets always outperform less risky ones over the long term.

 Because we cannot access our super for so long it shouldn’t matter to us how volatile it is over the coming decades.
 It only matters how much is in your account when you get closer to retirement.
 So if you choose the highest risk option for your super until you are within about seven years of retirement, you should gradually reduce your exposure to growth assets the nearer you get to finishing work.